+c) if the UE wants to establish direct C2 communication, the indication for direct C2 communication, and if available, C2 pairing information in the service-level-AA payload with the value set to the C2 aviation payload and the service-level-AA payload type with the value set to "C2 aviation payload".

 NOTE 3: The C2 authorization payload in the service-level-AA payload can include the pairing information for C2 communication and the UAV flight authorization information.

 After an inter-system change from S1 mode to N1 mode, if: